If you were trying to get to an unknown location, you would use GPS to guide you.

 Social Media metrics can be effective for deducing marketing effectiveness but it all depends on the channel you are using and the goal you are trying to achieve.
 For example, if you were looking to boost your awareness, you can gauge this through analysis of social metrics, like engagement or reach.
 But, if you wanted to see the impact that marketing has on your brand and sales, social media will not be able to give conclusive input on this area.

 It’s also incredibly prone to bias, only displaying information users choose to publicly share about themselves.
 It's important to remember the way a user presents themselves online is often very different to who they normally are, which skews the accuracy of the intelligence you are receiving.
 Another problem with social media is that only a select group of people use these platforms, making it difficult to target your entire audience at one time, as some of your group may not have accounts.

 This means you will need to carry out additional marketing on other platforms to ensure you are reaching your whole target audience, which is another cost for your brand.

-These methods are insubstantial for determining marketing effectiveness, as the intelligence they produce is biased, artificial and surface-level.
-One of the biggest problems with intelligence today is that it’s backward looking.
+One of the biggest problems with intelligence today is that the majority of these methods are backward looking.
 Brand Managers are forced to constantly look back to see where they went wrong, and because of this they aren’t living in the moment and are missing out on current opportunities.